nextcloud/deck/docs/API.md

 #### Delete comment {.ep-heading}

 Delete a card comment by ID.
+Deleting comments is limited to the current user being the same as the comment author specified in the `actorId` of the comment.

+##### Path

 `DELETE /cards/{cardId}/comments/{commentId}`{.ep-path}